SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Mexico gets the bank instead of just unlocking it with the focus
 - Wargoal option removed from Mexican nationalization of oil events

+#### France
+- Gets the humble appeaser with Buy time focus instead of just unlocking it
+- Gets the Free French focus tree upon capitulation
+- 20 -> 100 army xp from Support the Finns focus

 #### Vichy France
 - Removed options to form Vichy France